tox-dev/pipdeptree/README.rst

 Using pipdeptree to write requirements.txt file
 -----------------------------------------------

-If you wish to track only the top level packages in your ``requirements.txt`` file, it's possible to do so using ``pipdeptree`` by grep-ing only the top-level lines from the output,
+If you wish to track only top level packages in your ``requirements.txt`` file, it's possible by grep-ing only the top-level lines from the output,

 .. code-block:: bash